raphabenoi/thesis/README.md

 # Master Thesis
 **Project Name: `hypenergy`**

-This repositpry containts the code for my Master's thesis: the implementation of a decentralised application called **hypenergy**, a energy marketplace for community-based local electricity markets.
+This repositpry containts the code for my Master's thesis: the implementation of a decentralised application called **hypenergy**, a peer-to-peer marketplace for community-based local electricity markets.

 ## Start